 When the hotplate was set to 525 °C to heat an Aluminium sample, the thermocouple indicated that the sample surface temperature was approximately 400 °C. The temperature drop was due to the heat resistance occurring on the interface between the hotplate and the sample and the heat transfer from the sample to its surroundings.
-To offer a better signal-to-noise ratio at the interested temperature, the Si APD was replaced by an extended indium gallium arsenide (Ex-InGaAs) photodiode (Hamamatsu G12183-010K), with spectral responsivity of 0.9 to 2.6 μm.
+To offer a better signal-to-noise ratio at the interested temperature, the Si APD was replaced by an extended indium gallium arsenide (Ex-InGaAs) photodiode (Hamamatsu G12183-010K), with spectral responsivity of 0.9 to 2.6 $\mu$ m.
 The mismatch between the spectral responsivity of the Ex-InGaAs photodiode and the transmissivity of the lens AR coating may increase the SSE, which should be measured and transferred to the uncertainty.
 In general, the usage of Ex-InGaAs photodiode can simplify the heating apparatus and offer a reliable emissivity measurement to verify the function of the instrument, which will benefit the further measurements at higher temperatures.
 The active area of the photodiode was limited to 0.35 mm in diameter by using a field stop.
-The instrument was calibrated by a blackbody furnace at 400 °C. The signal output by the instrument was recorded as the reference value for computing emissivity.
+The instrument was recorded as the reference value for computing emissivity.